Ready for ITSM at high velocity?

-The short answer is yes, you should.
-It’s one in a series of measurements that help you track the effectiveness of your analysts and processes.
-More importantly, since customers like fast resolutions to their problems, it’s a great way to keep focused on the customer experience.
+FCR is one of many key IT metrics that help you track the effectiveness of your team and processes.
+More importantly, since customers appreciate quick resolutions to their problems, it’s a great way to stay focused on the customer experience.

 In fact, call center company SQM Group reports that for every 1% improvement you make in FCR, you get a 1% improvement in customer satisfaction, too.
 They also found that on average, customer satisfaction drops by 15% every time a customer has to call back about the same issue.